KSylwander/DOHexKeyboard/README.md

 When creating the instance, you pass in a configuration which specifies the interaction mode.

-You also give it a delegate that conforms to the `BlippitDelegate` protocol to receive state change events and errors that may occur during a payment session:
+You also give it a delegate that conforms to the `BlippitDelegate` protocol to receive state change events and errors that may occur during a transfer:

 ```swift
 extension MyController: BlippitDelegate {